Becoming an LVN (licensed vocational nurse) provides an excellent opportunity to enter the nursing field quickly.

 Those who want a higher salary and more career opportunities must return to nursing school to become registered nurses.

-Luckily there are options available to LVN’s that will make transitioning into their nursing program quick and fluid.
+Fortunately, there are options available to LVNs that make transitioning into their nursing program quick and fluid.

-The two most common LVN to RN programs colleges offer students include the ASN and BSN degrees.
+The LVN to RN programs include the Associate’s Degree in Nursing and Bachelor of Science in Nursing degrees.

-Those who decide to enter the program may have to take a 1 credit transition course, so that they can make the transition as seamless as possible.
+Those who enter the program may have to take a one-credit transition course to make the transition seamless.

-LVN’s may also be required to take a number of prerequisite courses before being given entry into the LVN to RN program.
+LVNs may also be required to take several prerequisite courses before being given entry into the LVN to RN program.

-Each college varies in terms what requirements are needed in order to get accepted into the program.
+Each college varies in terms of requirements to get accepted into the program.